NIH Issues Advisory On Prevention Of Dengue Fever - UrduPoint

 NIH Issues Advisory On Prevention Of Dengue Fever

-ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Jun, 2023 ) :Keeping in view the seasonal trends of Dengue Fever, the Center for Disease Control (CDC) of the National Institutes of Health (NIH) Islamabad has issued an advisory regarding the prevention and control of Dengue Fever.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 22nd Jun, 2023 ) :The Center for Disease Control (CDC) of the National Institutes of Health (NIH) has issued an advisory for the prevention and control of Dengue Fever keeping in view the seasonal trends of the disease.

-According to the advisory, Dengue is a viral disease transmitted by mosquitoes of the genus Aedes (Aedes aegypti and Aedes albopictus).
-It is endemic in almost all geographical regions of Pakistan and there are substantial evidences that its multiple serotypes are circulating in the different areas of the country.
+It is said that dengue is a viral disease transmitted by mosquitoes of the genus Aedes (Aedes aegypti and Aedes albopictus).
+It is endemic in almost all geographical regions of Pakistan and there is substantial evidence that its multiple serotypes are circulating in the different areas of the country.

-It is imperative to work on prevention while staying vigilant for the detection of cases and ensuring preparedness to launch response activities for curtailing the transmission of dengue fever disease.
+It added that it was imperative to work on prevention while staying vigilant for the detection of cases and ensuring preparedness to launch response activities for curtailing the transmission of dengue fever disease.

 This advisory is intended to facilitate the healthcare authorities and professionals in effectively dealing with the potential challenge during the Dengue season.
 The advisory also calls upon hospitals to build their capacity for the management of patients, to keep rapid response arrangements in place, and to maintain regular liaison with relevant departments and stakeholders.